JamesHMcKay/toy_robot_example/README.md

 This is a simple toy robot simulator to demonstrate some C++ code along with some testing.

+The focus of this application has been writing maintainable, testable and clean code.
+While the same outcome could be achieved with much less code and abstractions, using more hard coding, if statements and tightly coupled logic, this has been written as if it is a large program, with lots of seperation of concerns and breaking parts up as much as possible.
+In some cases there is more indirection than really is nessessary, but it is really for demonstration purposes, and has helped make the testing easy to do.

 The application is a simulation of a toy robot moving on a square table top, of dimensions 5 units x 5 units.
 There are no other obstructions on the table surface.
 The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
 Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.

-This application has been tested with gcc version 9.4.0 on Ubuntu 20.04.3 LTS (running on Windows 10 build 21H2 using WLS2 kernal 5.10.16) and cmake version 3.16.3.
+This application has been tested with gcc version 9.4.0 on Ubuntu 20.04.3 LTS (running on Windows 10 build 21H2 using WLS2 kernal 5.10.16) using cmake version 3.16.3 and the C++11 standard.

 ## Quick start